How to Prove Intentional Misrepresentation, Actual Fraud, and Deceit in California

 Pleading Actual Fraud in California

-Since anyone can allege that they were the victim of a “fraud,” California law places a heightened pleading standard.
+Since anyone can allege that they were the victim of a “fraud,” California law places a heightened pleading standard on fraud claims.
 “In California, fraud must be pled specifically; general and conclusory allegations do not suffice.”
 Lazar v.
 Superior Court (1996) 12 Cal.4th 631, 645.
 This means that it is “[a] plaintiff’s burden in asserting a fraud claim…[to] ‘allege the names of the persons who made the allegedly fraudulent representations, their authority to speak, to whom they spoke, what they said or wrote, and when it was said or written.’”
 This heightened standard means that some claims never make it past the pleading stage.
+By contrast, a fraud claim can also be defended by an affirmative defense to fraud.

 What most people think of as a “fraud” is known in the law as an intentional misrepresentation or deceit.